DjAntaki/little-network-toolkit/README.md

 ### Programs

+#### Xvfb

-- Xvfb : sudo apt-get install xvfb
+    sudo apt-get install xvfb

+#### Geckodriver

-- Geckodriver  : npm install geckodriver
+    npm install geckodriver

-(if npm or nodejs is not installed on your machine : sudo apt-get install npm nodejs)
+Alternatively, geckodriver can be downloaded at https://github.com/mozilla/geckodriver/releases/.
+If npm or nodejs is not installed on your machine use command
+    sudo apt-get install npm nodejs

 Then, make sure you that geckodriver is in your path.
 If it is not, look into nodejs "node_modules" directory and use the command :

- export PATH=$PATH:/path/to/geckodriver/direction
+ export PATH=$PATH:/path/to/nodejs/directory/node_modules/geckodriver/

-Alternatively, geckodriver can be download https://github.com/mozilla/geckodriver/releases/

 ### Python libraries